00Uni00/University-Exercise/README.md

 # University-Exercise
 ## Author Of Exercises Dr. Krzysztof Molenda

-All folders are diffrent exercises, all of them have txt file that contain information about task and what i needed to do.
+All folders are different exercises, they all have a txt file with information about the task and what I had to do to solve it.